A Secular Age: The Age of Authenticity

-This has weakened the link between Christian faith and civilizational order, and the revolution in sexual behavior has broken the culture of moralism that dominated the last half millennium.
+The revolution in sexual behavior has broken the culture of moralism that dominated the last half millennium.
 Despite this, churches' codes and values are still out of touch with modern society's acceptance of sexuality, fluid gender roles, and identity issues.

 Religion Today

 Today, the "neo-Durkheimian embedding of religion in a state" (p.
 505) and a "close interweaving of religion, life-style and patriotism" (p.
 506) has been called into question.
 People are asking, like Peggy Lee, "Is that all there is?"
 They are heirs of the expressive revolution, "seeking a kind of unity and wholeness of the self... of the body and its pleasures...
 The stress is on unity, integrity, holism, individuality." (p.
 507) This is often termed "spirituality" as opposed to "organized religion."